Car Wash Business Valuation

 Car Wash Valuation Calculator & Exit Planning Built for Operators

-Express tunnel car washes with 2,000-plus active members and owned real estate trade at 6x-12x EBITDA.
-YourExitValue tracks the membership and site metrics PE buyers use to price wash acquisitions.
+Car washes with strong membership bases and express exterior tunnel formats trade at 6x-12x EBITDA.
+YourExitValue tracks the membership count, wash volume, and real estate metrics buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com